kostas214/LunarCore-on-Android/README.md

 <a href="https://github.com/kostas214/LunarCore-on-Android"><img src="https://github.com/kostas214/LunarCore-on-Android/blob/main/Images/Step5.jpg" align="center" ></a>
 6. Press on the button as shown in the picture
 <a href="https://github.com/kostas214/LunarCore-on-Android"><img src="https://github.com/kostas214/LunarCore-on-Android/blob/main/Images/Step6.jpg" align="center" ></a>
-8. Start the server then login and wait for the data to download
+8. Wait for the data to download and you can play
 ## Starting the server
 1. Open Nix-on-droid application
 2. Copy and paste this command